AtelierLibre/raspi_postgis/5_LAN_access_to_the_database.md

 In this case, the location is `/etc/postgresql/18/main/pg_hba.conf`.

+To check the local subnet on the Pi run:

+`hostname -I`

 This will need to be configure to cover the IP addresses of the machines that you want to connect from.
-In this case all of the devices on the local network have and IP address of `192.168.1.*`.
+In this case all of the devices on the local network have and IP address of `192.168.0.*`.
 This is achieved by specifying an IP address and a mask.
 The mask indicates which bit of the address is allowed to vary.
 The mask can be specified as e.g. `255.255.255.0` or by `/24` etc.

 Here the line we need to add at the end of the file will be: